beilfusslindsay/Java-Tutorials/AddGSIToDynamoDB.md

 ### DynamoDB Client Module

 Use a Dagger module to provide the DynamoDB client.
 This ensures that a singleton [DynamoDbClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/DynamoDbClient.html) is available for injection throughout the application.
 Creating a new DynamoDB client for each request in your application is generally not recommended.

+>Dependency injection boils down to providing an object with the objects it needs the objects (dependencies) instead of having an object construct them itself.
+It's a super useful technique for testing, since it allows for mocking dependencies.

 ```java
 import dagger.Module;